 Form IL-990-T Instructions.

 - Form IL-1041 is due on or before the 15th day of the 4th month following the close of the tax year.

 Automatic filing extension

-You are not required to file a form to obtain this extension.
+You are not required to file a form to obtain this automatic extension.
 However, if you expect tax to be due, you must pay any tentative tax due by the original due date of the return to avoid interest and penalty on tax not paid.
 An extension of time to file your Form IL-1041 does not extend the amount of time to pay your Illinois tax liability.
+See Make a Payment for payment options.